 Res.
 282 to Provide For the Expeditious Disclosure of Records Relevant to the Assassination of President John F. Kennedy, 102d Cong., 2d Sess., pp. 64, 66 (1992) (statement of the Hon.
-William S. Sessions) (emphasis added). the FBI wishes to redact, and the absence of "clear and convincing evidence" in support of continued secrecy, the President will agree with the Review Board's decision that the law requires full and immediate release of these records.
-PART I: THE STATUTORY PRESUMPTION OF DISCLOSURE OF ASSASSINATION RECORDS AND OVERCLASSIFICATION OF GOVERNMENT RECORDS.
-A. The JFK Act.
+William S. Sessions) (emphasis added).

+PART I: THE JFK ACT PRESUMES DISCLOSURE OF ASSASSINATION RECORDS.

 The statutory presumption favoring full disclosure.
-The FBI's memorandum fail to cite the most pertinent language of the JFK Act: the standard for release of information.
+The FBI Memorandum fail to cite the most pertinent language of the JFK Act: the standard for release of information.
 According to the act itself, "all Government records concerning the assassination of President John F. Kennedy should carry a presumption of immediate disclosure."
 Section 2(a)(2) (emphasis added).
 The statute further declares that "only in the rarest cases is there any legitimate need for continued protection of such records."
 Section 2(a)(7) (emphasis added).

-The FBI's memorandum not only fails to cite the controlling language in the statute, it fails to address the substance of the issue as well.
+The FBI Memorandum not only fails to cite the controlling language in the statute, it fails to address the substance of the issue as well.
 Indeed, nowhere in the FBI's submission is there any discussion of why the records at issue here are among "the rarest of cases" contemplated by the statute or why they differ in any way from the thousands of other records for which the Bureau also has redacted information.

 The evidentiary standard of "clear and convincing" evidence.
 In addition to ignoring the statutory presumption favoring full disclosure of records in all but the rarest of cases, the FBI also neglects to discuss the evidentiary standard imposed by the JFK Act on agencies seeking to withhold information from the public.
 For each recommended postponement, an agency is required to submit "clear and convincing evidence" that one of the specified grounds for postponement is present.
+Ibid., Sections 6, 9(c)(1).

+4The Bureau's memorandum not only fails to provide the clear and convincing evidence required by the statute, it exemplifies the Bureau's overclassification of government records.
+The

+2The Bureau recognizes in passing, and only in relation to the "foreign relations" issue, that the "clear and convincing" standard applies.
+See FBI Memorandum, p.
+4.

-2 Ibid., Sections 6, 9(c)(1).
-3 2Congress "carefully selected" this standard because "less exacting standards, such as substantial evidence or a preponderance of the evidence, were not consistent with the legislation's stated goal" of prompt and full release.
+3Congress "carefully selected" this standard because "less exacting standards, such as substantial evidence or a preponderance of the evidence, were not consistent with the legislation's stated goal" of prompt and full release.
 H.R.
 Rep. No. 625, Pt.
 1, 102d Cong., 2d Sess., p.
 25 (1992).
-3The Bureau recognizes in passing, and only in relation to the "foreign relations" issue, that the "clear and convincing" standard applies.
-See FBI Memorandum, p.
-4. B. Overclassification of government records.